A Comprehensive Protocol Stack for Quantum Networks with a Global Entanglement Module: Proposed Quantum Network Stack

 \subsection{\bf Related Work}

-Prior work on quantum network architectures can be grouped into (i) stack proposals, (ii) protocol-level designs addressing swapping/routing, and (iii) experimental demonstrations.
-While these efforts provide valuable building blocks, none offer an integrated protocol stack such as ours with adaptive execution, \get, and multipartite support.
+Prior work on quantum network architectures can be grouped into (i) stack proposals and (ii) protocol-level designs addressing swapping/routing.
+While these efforts provide valuable building blocks, none offer an integrated protocol stack like ours, which supports effective adaptive execution and a variety of QN applications.

 \para{Stack Proposals.} Several architectural frameworks for quantum networks have been proposed.
 Van Meter and colleagues outlined recursive layering models~\cite{van2008system,van2011recursive,qn-arch-22,matsuo2019quantum} that extend classical Internet principles into the quantum domain.
-In particular,~\cite{qn-arch-22,matsuo2019quantum} adopts a software-defined networking paradigm and introduced flexible rulesets to coordinate entanglement generation and swapping---however, it supports only static entanglement swapping trees.
+In particular,~\cite{qn-arch-22,matsuo2019quantum} adopts a software-defined networking paradigm and introduces flexible rule sets to coordinate entanglement generation and swapping; however, it supports only static entanglement-swapping trees.
 Dahlberg et al.~\cite{sigcomm19} introduced a link-layer protocol for heralded entanglement generation.
 Pirker and Dür~\cite{qn-arch-19} propose a hierarchical stack tailored for the generation of multipartite graph states; while valuable, it is limited to a single generation scheme and does not generalize to unicast EP generation or entanglement routing.
 Finally,~\cite{wehner2018quantum} is a broad vision work which offers valuable abstractions and directions, but does not address concrete stack-layer coordination or stack features for efficient entanglement generation.
 These efforts illustrate how layering concepts can be adapted to quantum settings and provide useful abstractions for entanglement management.
-However, they remain high-level or limited in scope: they do not separate planning from execution, lack a unifying data abstraction such as \get, and typically focus on bipartite entanglement without support for pre-distribution or multipartite states, as shown in Table~\ref{tab:quantum-stack-overview}.
+However, these efforts remain either high-level or limited in scope.
+They do not separate planning (e.g., path and swapping-tree construction) from execution (runtime decisions under stochastic conditions), lack a unifying abstraction such as \get to maintain a shared view of entanglement outcomes and dynamic network state, and rarely support pre-distributed entangled pairs or multipartite distribution at the protocol level, as summarized in Table~\ref{tab:quantum-stack-overview}.

 \para{Relevant Protocol Works.} Although these works do not propose full-stack architectures, they contribute important protocol-layer mechanisms that inform the design of scalable QN stacks.
 We group them into four main categories: